p-schlickmann/beaches-geocordinates-crawler/README.md

 Keep in mind this scraper gets accurate results only around 85% of the times so you might want to check your results later, search for meaningless beach names or crazy coordinates

-# Why I used Pytesseract and Pillow for this scraper?

-Google searches are protected, it's impossible to build a normal scraper for this, after one or two results it will throw StaleElementReferenceError and you can not fix that, beacause it´s a protective measure taken by google to protect their info from being scraped.
-So I used Selenium printscreen, I cut the image with Pillow and read the image information with Pytesseract